-White, Lillian Nareen(born: 1956) Lillian Nareen White was an outstanding athlete in track and basketball at Georgetown High School [the school merged into Scott County High School in 1975].
-It has almost gone unknown that she was the first African American female basketball player at the University of Kentucky (UK).
+White, Lillian Nareen(born: 1956) Lillian Nareen White was an outstanding athlete in track and basketball at Georgetown (KY) High School [the school merged into Scott County High School in 1975].
+It has almost been forgotten that she was the first African American female basketball player at the University of Kentucky (UK).

-Outside of work, Lillian also stayed active participating in races such as the Bluegrass 10,000.
+Outside of work, Lillian also stayed active, participating in races such as the Bluegrass 10,000.
 After a few years with Parks and Rec., Lillian went to work for the City of Georgetown (KY).
-She retired after 15 years of service, and now volunteers for Community Action Foster Grandmother.
+She retired after 15 years of service and now volunteers for Community Action Foster Grandmother.
 In 2018, Lillian Nareen White Washington was awarded a Trailblazer Award by Bluegrass Black Pride, Inc.

-Lillian Nareen White is the daughter of Letitia Dalton White and Thomas White Jr. She is a sister to Thomas "Tommy" White III, who was inducted into the 2017 Hall of Fame at Scott County High School.
+Lillian Nareen White is the daughter of Letitia Dalton White and Thomas White Jr. She is a sister of Thomas "Tommy" White III, who was inducted into the 2017 Hall of Fame at Scott County High School.

 *Her middle name has sometimes been spelled "Noreen."